The Hair with Heart Story

 A Mother's Story - By Rebecca Adamson

-When our beautiful 7 year old little girl lost her hair we were in total shock and disbelief.
-We didn’t even know such a cruel condition existed and it totally turn a young girls identity and image upside down and left so much trauma for her and our family.
+When our beautiful seven-year-old little girl lost her hair, we were in total shock and disbelief.
+We didn’t even know such a cruel condition existed, and it totally turned a young girl's identity and image upside down and left so much trauma for her and our family.

 I remember it like it was yesterday….
 I was doing Charlotte’s beautiful auburn hair in pigtails for school when I noticed a bald spot on the crown of her head.
-I asked her if she’d been pulling her hair out to which she said “no way!”
-I thought to myself how strange and that I’d just keep and eye on it.
-Well, within a week it had gone from the size of a 20 cent coin to three times that size!
+I asked her if she’d been pulling her hair out, to which she said, “No way!”
+I thought to myself how strange and that I’d just keep an eye on it.
+Well, within a week, it had gone from the size of a 20-cent coin to three times that size!

 Story of “Tresses for Princesses”